-Secure your Excel VBA code with our VBA compiler
+Secure your Excel VBA code with our VBA code protection features

 Other VBA protection can be easily defeated, even VBA obfuscation is not a real protection: discover XLS Padlock’s VBA compiler as a better alternative.